 Can I get tested for COVID-19 at AFC Urgent Care West Hartford?

-Diagnostic swab testing is performed by taking a swab of your nasal cavity to collect a sample, which is then sent to our partner laboratory.
+Diagnostic swab testing (PCR/NAAT Test) is performed by taking a swab of your nasal cavity to collect a sample, which is then sent to our partner laboratory.
 The lab then tests the sample to determine if you are currently infected with the active virus.
-Results are returned in 1-3 days.
+Results are returned in 3-5 business days.
 If you have been exposed to someone who has tested positive for COVID-19, you should not get tested for the active virus right away.
 Wait between 5-7 days in order to get a more accurate result, since the virus will have time to begin its incubation period if you have been infected.
 Swab testing can only detect the active virus and will not be able to determine if you previously had the virus.

 Antibody testing is a blood test that detects the presence of antibodies, an immune response formed after the body has battled an infection.
 Antibodies take between 7-14 days to form after an infection has healed, and a patient must be asymptomatic before getting tested for at least 14 days.
 Waiting is important because by not waiting, you may produce a false negative result.
 A false negative can also be produced if you have the active virus but are asymptomatic.